-Physically, the training programs are all tough and build mental toughness through testing the limits of the students through a variety of methods such as:
+Physically, the training programs are all tough and build mental toughness through testing the limits of the students through a variety of methods, including:

-Each of these training programs will max you out physically in every exercise you attempt from pull-ups, pushups, situps, etc...Personally, this is the key to mental toughness as you can become tougher by working out harder to get the body an increased ability to build its pain tolerances without getting yourself injured.
+Each of these training programs will max you out physically in every exercise you attempt.
+This is the key to mental toughness.
+You can become tougher by working out harder to get the body an increased ability to build its pain tolerances without getting yourself injured.
 That is why many former athletes do well if they understand what it means to "play with pain."

-Each of the training programs also have long days and longer nights which amount to little or no sleep for long periods of time.
-This alone, physically and mentally, is demanding and does not allow your body to heal and rest properly after extreme physical exertion.
-So you are going strictly on "iron will" to make it through the day, especially after months of this training, when over-training syndrome starts to attack the body.
+Each training program also has long days and longer nights, which amount to little or no sleep for long periods of time.
+This is demanding and does not allow your body to heal and rest properly after extreme physical exertion.
+So you are going strictly on "iron will" to make it through the day, especially after months of this training, when overtraining syndrome starts to attack the body.

-Depending on the training you select, you will be doing miles of something which is challenging for hours of your day and night.
-The only way to prepare for these types of training is to do them for hours prior to attending the courses.
+Depending on the training you select, you will be doing miles of something that is challenging for hours.
+The only way to prepare for this type of training is to do them for hours before attending the courses.

-No matter which school you select, you will be subject to cold, wet, damp, dirty environments as well as hot, humid, dry locations including high altitudes and jungles.
-Physiologically, these training locales wreak havoc on your body and decreases performance, but most of all it once again builds the iron will to never quit no matter what Mother Nature throws at you.
+No matter which school you select, you will be subject to cold, wet, damp, dirty environments as well as hot, humid, dry locations, including high altitudes and jungles.
+Physiologically, these training locales wreak havoc on your body and decrease performance, but most of all, it once again builds the iron will never to quit, no matter what Mother Nature throws at you.

-Some training programs (Army Rangers) add another area to challenge the will to keep moving - one meal a day or less.
-There will be days in training and especially "real life" where you do not have time to eat but you still have to keep moving and shooting.
+Some training programs (Army Rangers) add another area to challenge the will to keep moving -- one meal a day or less.
+There will be days in training and especially "real life," when you do not have time to eat, but you still have to keep moving and shooting.
 This challenges the body to conserve energy through long days and nights and teaches the soldier to eat well when given the opportunity.

-So as you can see, each branch offers a Special Operations unit full of special people who work hard, train hard, and are some of the toughest fighters on the planet.
-Regardless which unit you select to be a part of, you cannot go wrong as you will be joining an elite group of fighters who proudly fight for the Red, White and Blue.
+So as you can see, each branch offers a special operations unit full of special people who work hard, train hard and are some of the toughest fighters on the planet.